adrianzap/softwipe/README.md

 SoftWipe runs various checks to produce a software quality score: it compiles your program using clang and checks for compiler warnings; it activates almost all available warnings here.
 It runs your program with clang sanitizers activated, which detect memory errors and undefined behavior.
 It checks for the usage of assertions.
 It runs the following static code analyzers: cppcheck, clang-tidy, KWStyle, and lizard.
 Lizard is also used to find your programs average cyclomatic complexity and code duplication.

 ## Installation & Usage
+We highly recommend to use the conda package (see below) for a cleaner installation of the dependencies.

-We developed and tested SoftWipe mainly on Ubuntu 20.04 LTS, some of the used code analysis tools might be affected on other OS versions.
+SoftWipe was mainly developed on Ubuntu 20.04 LTS.
+Some of the used code analysis tools might be affected on other OS versions.
 Clone this repository to download SoftWipe:
 ```
 git clone https://github.com/adrianzap/softwipe.git